Ronald Reagan Trail

 The Ronald Reagan Trail is a collection of highways in central Illinois that connect villages and cities that were of importance to former United States President Ronald Reagan.
-The trail was established in 1999 by the Illinois General Assembly, five years prior to former President Reagan's death in June 2004.
+The trail was established on May 21 1999 by the Illinois General Assembly, five years prior to former President Reagan's death in June 2004.
+The trail was dedicated in a ceremony on August 25, 2000 with a motorcade marking the first trip.
 The Reagan Trail was the brainchild of the late mayor of Eureka, Illinois Joe Serangeli.
 A volunteer-run Reagan Trail Association maintained a web presence and promoted the trail for its initial years, but the board was dissolved in July 2016 and website transferred to the care of the Ronald W. Reagan Society of Eureka College.

 Destinations

+The trail is over 100 mi and takes approximately 2 hours by car.
+It is marked by brown-and white signs with Reagan's profile.
 The trail takes on the general shape of a triangle, and can be summarized into the following segments:

 Monmouth to Eureka

 The southwest segment of the trail follows U.S. Route 34 from Monmouth, Illinois to Interstate 74 east to Galesburg, Illinois.
 It then follows I-74 east to Peoria, Illinois, and U.S. Route 24 east to Washington, Illinois and Eureka, Illinois.
 This segment has the following attractions: